-ART 138: Advanced Critique
+ART 138: Art Critique

-A monthly critique/seminar designed for intermediate to advanced students of painting, drawing, sculpture, ceramics, textiles, photography, jewelry, and mixed media to have their work reviewed and participate in the review from a variety of perspectives.
-Note: "Advanced" means the student has taken a number of courses in art or is a working artist who wants feedback on his/her work.
+A monthly critique/seminar designed for artists in the community, and for current students of painting, drawing, sculpture, ceramics, textiles, photography, jewelry, and mixed media to have their work reviewed and formally evaluated in art terms.
+Students have the advantage of many critical "eyes" because several different members of the department participate in critiques.
 (CSU)